soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 at least one element, and therefore can deliver on its promise!

-We could also potentially use smart constructors with `newtype` and enforce some sort of restrictions in the type system, as we saw in earlier chapters.
-But this solution can sometimes be less ergonomic to use.
+We could also potentially use smart constructors with `newtype` and enforce some sort of restrictions in the type system, as we saw in earlier chapters, But this solution can sometimes be less ergonomic to use.

 An alternative approach is to use `data` types to encode the absence of a proper result, for example, using `Maybe`, as we'll see in a future chapter.

+Make sure the functions you write return a result for every input, either by constraining the input using types, or by encoding the absence of a result using types.

 ## Parsing markup?